OSGeo/gdal/gdal/doc/source/drivers/raster/grass.rst

 #.
 If there is a correct ``.grassrc7/rc`` (GRASS 7) setup file in the
-   user's home directory then raster maps or imagery groups may be opened just by the cell name.
+   user's home directory then raster maps or imagery groups may be opened just by the cell or group name.
    This only works for raster maps or imagery groups in the current GRASS location and mapset as defined in the GRASS setup file.